Arthurdufinister/Mox/README.md

 -----

-**Only works in code editors and not when launched in python ! (actually trying to resolve the error**
+**Only works in code editors like vs code and not when launched in python ! (actually trying to resolve the error**

 # Dependencies